 Treatment for TMJ

 Once Dr. Warr has determined what is causing your problems, he can begin explaining your possible solutions.
-TMJ treatments start with modifying your bite with a comfortable appliance, or orthotic.
-This typically results in almost immediate relief of your pain!
+TMJ treatments start with modifying your bite, and there are several treatments available once you’ve been diagnosed properly including:

 Dr. Warr then considers a number of factors to determine what type of TMD treatment is best for you.
 Most importantly, the extent of the disorder, your age, and overall health will be considered when he develops a strategic plan for your optimal oral health.

-It has been established that more than 85% of the pain in the head and neck area is from muscles being over strained in the area.
-Restoring your muscles to a balanced and healthy relationship can provide longer-term, and some times permanent, relief from migraines.
+It has been established that more than 85 percent of the pain in the head and neck area is from muscles being overstrained in the area.
+Restoring your muscles to a balanced and healthy relationship can provide longer-term, and sometimes permanent, relief from migraines.

-Dr. Warr has treated a number of migraine patients through the use of neuromuscular dentistry techniques.
-Some types of migraines include: temporal migraines, cluster migraines, 'hormonal migraines,' and stress-related migraines.
+Dr. Warr has treated several migraine patients through the use of neuromuscular dentistry techniques.
+Some types of migraines include hemiplegic migraine, retinal migraine, and migraine with and without aura.